• Home

 Soon after these photos were taken, the family moved in.
 In our business where large sums of money can be spent on houses, furnishings and finishes, it’s a refreshing reminder to look at this modest, yet beautifully designed house, and remember what home actually means.

-Previous Post: « Pink Lady
+Previous Post: « Breezy, Blissful BLUE

 • Facebook